zhenghaohe/zhenghao.me/content/blog/js-in-depth-types-objects-and-deep-copy.md

 So you can use the `typeof` operator to check the data types and it works fine for `number`, `string`, `undefined`, `boolean`, `symbol`, `function` but there are some pitfalls to watch out for when using `typeof` :

-- It is known bug that typeof null === 'object'.
-“The history of typeof null” describes this bug in details.
+- It is known bug that `typeof null === 'object'`. <a href='https://2ality.com/2013/10/typeof-null.html'>“The history of typeof null”</a> describes this bug in details.
 - It doesn't differentiate between different reference types except for functions.

 ```js